 The Rhododendron Water Association obtains it source of water from Henry Creek with a diversion structure located in Mount Hood National Forest in the foothills of Zig Zag Mountain.
-The water is treated using Multimedia (sand) filters and Rosedale brand cartridge filters to remove turbidity, Cryptosporidium and Giardia.
+The water is treated using our new Slow Sand filter or, during high demand, using the Multimedia (sand) filters and Rosedale brand cartridge filters to remove turbidity, Cryptosporidium and Giardia.
 Sodium Hypochlorite (NaOCl) is added to provide disinfection residual throughout the distribution system.